Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/water-create-a-current-in-the-water-system.md

 ## Make an object follow a current map

-When using [Script Interactions](water-scripting-in-the-water-system.md) to make an object float on the surface, you can get the current at the resulting location to make the object move with the flow of the water.
+If you use a script to [float an object on the water surface](float-objects-on-a-water-surface.md), you can get the current at the resulting location to make the object move with the flow of the water.

 The [River sample scene](#river-sample-scene) includes a script that extends the Float script to make objects float along the current map.